-Set up FTTH
+Set up Opticomm FTTH

-Your modem will take care of the hard stuff like internet settings, but we’ll need your help to plug it in.
+It's easy to plug in and set up your modem.
 The main cables you need will come in the box, and you can grab extra Ethernet cables from the shops if you need them.

 Choose your modem to get started: